louis-jordaan/customer-statement-repository/README.md

 JWT_AUTH_SECRET | Refer to the application.yml configuration file in the source resources | Value of the key that must be used to sign issued JWT tokes.
 JWT_AUTH_AUDIENCE | Jordaan | The audience for the JWT token.
 JWT_AUTH_TTL_SECS | 600 | How long (in seconds) an issued JWT token will be valid before it expires.
-JWT_TEST_USER |  | The username for the test user ***The application currently uses an in-memory user details service for authentication.
+JWT_TEST_USER | admin | The username for the test user ***The application currently uses an in-memory user details service for authentication.
 Please change this to user your own user details service**
-JWT_TEST_PASSWORD | | The password for the test user ***The application currently uses an in-memory user details service for authentication.
+JWT_TEST_PASSWORD | 5ZKMoY4XM | The password for the test user ***The application currently uses an in-memory user details service for authentication.
 Please change this to user your own user details service**
 ENABLE_WEB_INTERACTIONS_LOGGING | true | Flag to indicate whether requests to and responses from the REST API should be logged (for auditing or debugging purposes).

 ## Postman